 A museum with an extensive archive that celebrates the history of the former steelworks, iron and coal industries, the land and the people who lived and worked in the area.

-We have tens of thousands of documents, photographs, films and memorabilia dating back hundreds of years.
+We have tens of thousands of documents, photographs, films, industrial artefacts and memorabilia dating back hundreds of years.

-Whether its information for research, local interest, or curiosity, our volunteers will help you find it.
+Whether it's information for a research project or local interest, our experienced volunteers will help you find it and discover more.

-Entrance to the museum is free and donations are always welcome.
+Entrance to the museum is free.
+Donations are always welcome.

-Visitors to the Ebbw Vale Works Museum will find an eclectic collection of artefacts and archived material covering the evolution and development of coal, iron and steelmaking in the area from 1790, to the works closure in 2002 and records its subsequent demolition.
-The museum also provides access to a considerable amount of material relating to the social aspect of the lives of the community.
+Visitors to the Ebbw Vale Works Museum will find an eclectic collection of artefacts and archived material covering the evolution and development of coal, iron and steelmaking in the area from the 1700s, through numerous stages of development, up to the works closure in 2002 and its subsequent demolition.
+The museum also provides access to a considerable amount of material relating to the social aspects of the lives of the community.